1sirojiddin/.Net-tasks/README.md

-# Hello my name is Sirojiddin and I'm learning Automateted testing
+# Hello my name is Sirojiddin and I'm learning Automated testing